The 6 Common Mistakes to Avoid When Live Streaming an Event

 Finally, it is important to choose a hosting service that offers the features you need to successfully stream your event.
 It’s not good to find your audio and video out of sync when live streaming online because of something you have no control over.
 Many social media sites offer live streaming capabilities, making your event more accessible to a larger number of viewers.
 However, you may prefer a more dedicated hosting service with more features.

 3. Not Being Prepared

-Anyone familiar with beta testing in software testing knows the importance of testing software before going live.
+Anyone familiar with software development knows the importance of testing software before going live.
 Things rarely go according to plan the very first time!
 It’s the same with live streams.

 Preparation is key for a successful live stream.
 And you might be surprised how much preparation is needed.
 There are so many different “moving parts” in a live streaming setup.
-These include technology, hardware encoders, software encoders, individuals, and more.
+These include technology, hardware encoders, software encoders, individuals, topics to talk about, and more.
 Each element needs to work properly for the whole event to be a success.

 Most streaming platforms allow you to “preview” your stream before the real thing.
 Make use of this feature, as there are plenty of things that can go wrong.
 To name a few, you can look at bandwidth issues (bandwidth can vary at different times of the day), video encoder bit rates, buffering issues, and more.